-Once you know how to roast garlic, you’ll be using roasted garlic in all of your cooking!
-It’s simple to make, easy to store, and loaded with flavour.
+Roasting garlic is the best way to bring out its sweet, caramelized flavour.
+Once you know how to roast garlic, you’ll be using it in all of your cooking!
+Roasted garlic is super simple to make, easy to store, and delicious in loads of dishes.
+You’ll see!

 Overhead view of two roasted garlic bulbs on foil.